 - 1. Describe the modes and types of transit services to be operated over the plan period.
 Separately identify service provided in partnership with others: - a.
 For the continuation of existing service, refer to or summarize the descriptions provided under Section 2, Subsection "D", Transit Services Provided and Areas Served; - b.
-For the deployment of new service, identify the mode, and describe the service characteristics using the format used in Section 2, Subsection "D," above.
-Separately identify new service(s) contained in MTC Resolution No. 3434. - 2.
+For the deployment of new service, identify the mode, and describe the service characteristics using the format used in Section 2, Subsection "D," above. - 2.
 Separately describe planned new activities or service changes relative to paratransit services provided in accordance with the Americans with Disabilities Act (ADA service). - 3.
-Separately describe any proposed revisions or improvements to fixed route services intended to enhance their usage by persons with disabilities and older adults. - 4.
+Separately describe any proposed revisions or improvements to fixed route services, other paratransit services, dial-a-ride, demand responsive services or mobility management programs intended to enhance their usage by seniors and/or by persons with disabilities. - 4.
 Where reductions in service levels are required in order to achieve a balanced operating budget, describe the reductions and assess their impact on the affected service areas and communities. - 5.
 Portray the levels of service planned Use a table (or other graphic format) to portray planned levels of service hours and service miles.
 Separately identify the following: - a.
 Fixed route modes by type (e.g. local, express/commuter); - b.
 Demand responsive modes by type (e.g., ADA, non-ADA older adult); - c.
-Expansion service included in MTC Resolution No. 3434 and other major planned service expansions.
+Expansion service included in MTC Resolution No. 3434, Revised and other major planned service expansions.